Ricky-ZHUANG/drug-synergy-effect/RP.md

 In this study we used graph convolution network to propogate through the data.
 We used self-training because the work of LiYu showed that self-training is able to improve the performance

+In this study, we propose a mechanism for drug data augmentation utilizing Sum Kim2 to generate sub-structures of drug molecules and candidate drugs. (introduce sunkim2: ).
+These generated sub-structures are filtered using (an algorithm: ) to retain the remaining drug data for augmentation purposes.
+To generate the gene expression profiles after treatment, we employed the netgp developed by Sun Kim1. (introduct netgp: ).
+Graph convolutional networks were utilized to propagate through the generated data.

+Self-training strategy represents a straightforward yet highly effective approach.
+The strategy involves initially training a model with a particular set of labeled data.
+Subsequently, the model utilizes the trained information to predict labels for a given set of unlabeled data.
+Finally, the model retrains and refines itself using a combination of the original labeled data and the newly-predicted labeled data generated through the utilization of the trained model.
+The self-training strategy has demonstrated its efficacy in numerous studies, making it a popular choice for enhancing model performance.
+Thus, we utilized self-training as an approach to improve the performance of our proposed mechanism for drug data augmentation.

 KPGT    -->drug data

 ESM     -->protein

 RotatE  -->disease